davemcg/CNC/README.md

     - Plunge feedrate
   - Geometry
     - Select contours (cut out) / pockets (cut everything within) / adaptive ("smarter" cut everything within?)
+    - Select the *bottom* of the material for contour selection.
+You may have to mix and match face and chain contours.
     - Add tabs if necesary.
-Don't skimp.
+Avoid tabs on curves.
     - Suggest "adaptive" 2D/3D clearing as it appears (as of 2022-06) to do a better job at removing the right amount of material (was runnning into some issues where a 3D pocket clearing wasn't taking enough material for a box joint)
+    - Run Simulate to ensure nothing wacky is happening
   - Heights
     - Make certain "Bottom Height" is "Stock bottom"
   - Passes
     - **SELECT "Multiple Depths"**
     - Change "Maximum Roughing Stepdown" to 1-4mm, depending on [this](https://resources.sienci.com/view/lmk2-feeds-and-speeds/)
+  - Remove Lead-In and Lead-Out if the bit is striking the material
   - Export gcode (as .nc) by right clicking on the setup and selecting "Post process"
     - Set the bit retract height to the Fusion 360 retract height as the bit can plunge into the material if something is wonky about the G28 (?) param.